After talk of collaboration, conferences go their own way

 SOUTHEASTERN CONFERENCE

 SEC athletic directors left an in-person meeting with Commissioner Greg Sankey in Birmingham, Alabama, a couple of weeks ago with a few scheduling models on the table.
 Conference-only games never made sense for the SEC (or the ACC and Big 12).
 Why prevent Georgia, Florida, Kentucky and South Carolina from playing in-state ACC rivals?
 Auburn also is scheduled to play North Carolina from the ACC in Atlanta.
 The SEC could add a conference game to its eight-game slate.
 There has also been talk within the league of letting teams play as many nonconference games as they can to try to get as close as possible to a full 12-game season.
-The Big 12 is taking this approach, too.
 The SEC’s final decision could linger into next week.

 GROUP OF FIVE